-November 18th Update: The first patch has been released, but it didn't fix any of the force feedback bugs, so these settings haven't changed.
+March 1st Update: Once again, the newest patch has been released, but it still hasn't fixed any of the force feedback bugs, so these settings haven't changed.

 Thankfully, there are enough settings available to fix this and make the wheel feel much more natural and informative.
 With the adjustments I made, the wheel has much more power available to deliver bumps and information about the tires without going dead in the corners.